This page applies if you had no health coverage for all or most of 2016.

-If you didn’t have health coverage for all or part of 2014, you have to either qualify for a health coverage exemption or pay a fee with your federal income tax return.
+If you weren’t enrolled in qualifying health coverage for all or part of 2016, you must either claim a health coverage exemption or pay a fee with your federal income tax return.

-If you could have afforded health insurance in 2014 but chose not to buy it -- and don’t qualify for a health coverage exemption -- you may have to pay a fee with your federal tax return.
+- If you chose not to buy health insurance in 2016 and don’t qualify for a health coverage exemption, you may have to pay a penalty with your federal tax return.

 - The penalty is based on your income and how many months you didn’t have coverage.
 Generally, the higher your income and the more months you didn’t have health insurance, the higher the fee.

 - Learn more about the penalty for not having coverage in 2016.